jrcarlos2000/scaffold-eth-diamond-challenge/README.md

 🛰 Use a faucet to fund your **deployer address** (run `yarn account` again to view balances)

-> ⚠️ Make sure you fund your account with enough Eth! .05 is required to initially fund the DiceGame contract and .01 more is required to fund the riggedRoll contract.
-Plus a bit extra to pay the gas.
+> ⚠️ Make sure you fund your account with enough Eth!

 🚀 Run `yarn deploy` to deploy to your public network of choice (😅 wherever you can get ⛽️ gas)